How to Create a Sticky Navbar [CSS & JS]

 1) Make a Simple Website for the Sticky Navbar

-First, let’s build a site for the sticky navbar to go in.
+First, let’s build a site where the sticky navbar can be installed.
 We’ll make a simple one-page site with some jokes from famous comedians.

 <section id="">